serilog-mssql/serilog-sinks-mssqlserver/README.md

 A flag specifiying if the log events table should be created if it does not exist.
 It defaults to `false`.

-### PreventEnlistInTransaction
+### EnlistInTransaction

-A flag to prevent logging SQL commands from taking part in ambient transactions.
-It defaults to `true`.
+A flag to make logging SQL commands take part in ambient transactions.
+It defaults to `false`.
-Logging operations could be affected from surrounding `TransactionScope´s in the code, leading to log data being removed on a transation rollback.
+Logging operations could be affected from surrounding `TransactionScope´s in the code, leading to log data being removed on a transaction rollback.
 This is by default prevented by the sink adding `Enlist=false` to the `ConnectionString` that is passed.
-This option can be used to change this behaviour so that no `Enlist=false` is added and the passed `ConnectionString` is used as is and logging commands might be part of transations.
+This option can be used to change this behavior so that `Enlist=true` is added instead (which is the default for SQL connections) and logging commands might be part of transactions.
-Only change this option to `false` if you really know what you are doing!
+Only change this option to `true` if you have a good reason and really know what you are doing!

 ### BatchPostingLimit